dram1964/cloudarchitect/docs/azure/app_service/app_service.md

 ## App Service Plans
 An app always runs in an App Service Plan.
 An App Service Plan defines a set of compute resources for the web app to run.
-App Service Plans can run multiple web apps or Azure Functions App Service Plans define:
+App Service Plans can run multiple web apps or Azure Functions.

+App Service Plans define:

 - Region